-Scallywag and Vagabond is a forum for critical reviews, interviews, insights, interactive dialogue, investigative reporting, breaking news fact gathering and reporting there of and a critical consideration of conundrums, dilemmas, moral and ethical dissonance and the plundering forward of ideas and discussion with the joie de vivre once found in tea houses, sinful parlors and other magnanimous entities of boulevard yester years.
+Scallywag and Vagabond is a forum for critical reviews, interviews, insights, interactive dialogue, investigative reporting, breaking news fact gathering and reporting there of and a critical consideration of conundrums, dilemmas, moral and ethical dissonance and the plundering forward of ideas and discussion with the joie de vivre once found in tea houses, sinful parlors and other magnanimous entities of boulevard yester years of public opinion.

 With attention and grace to charmed and perhaps outlandish individuals, institutions and icons, SCV sets forth to engender marvel, giddy delight and provocative repartee.

 Aside from celebrity sightings and the occasional obscene gesture or faux pas the writer or the interviewee may provoke, the conduit of discussion may from time to time revolve around culinary delights, musical inclination, theatrical presentation, hotelier abomination, fashion fornication, painterly observation, ideological considerations, social upheaval, race relations, mass shootings, identity politics, moral and ethical dilemmas and even social manners or rather the lack thereof.

 Think of it as a ‘salon fete du jour’ where you, your host and fellow guests consort, collude and indulge each other, even

 kindly disagree over languorous crumpets, china tea and jasmine scents as the round table gathers verifiable information and dissects such ideas.
 You are encouraged upon the serving of facts and dissection of ideas to make up your own mind- napkins are in abundance.